Access Grants from the Hartford Foundation

 1. whose work is most aligned with the Foundation’s strategic priorities,

-2. who are not already receiving support from the Foundation for this work, and
+3. and who are not already receiving a multi-year project grant or core support from the Foundation.

-Organizations with ideas to help dismantle structural racism in Greater Hartford are encouraged to learn more and submit a proposal.
-Applicants who have never received a grant from the Foundation, or do not currently have an open grant of $10,000 or more with the Foundation, as well as organizations that are BIPOC-led, will be prioritized for support.
+Organizations with projects to help dismantle structural racism in Greater Hartford are encouraged to learn more and submit a proposal.
+Applicants who have never received a grant from the Foundation, or do not currently have an open grant of $10,000 or more with the Foundation, as well as organizations that are BIPOC-led will be prioritized for support.

 Who is eligible?

 All nonprofits, or community groups with a fiscal sponsor, that have served Greater Hartford for at least a year and have a mission or proposed project that could be an effective strategy or approach to dismantle structural racism, including by advancing equitable social and economic mobility, are eligible to apply.
 The Foundation looks forward to learning how our community nonprofit partners believe their work may be contributing to the dismantling of structural racism.
-We welcome new approaches to advance its outcome areas, as well as new ideas that may fall outside or cut across these outcome areas, but still contribute to this broader vision.
-Access Grant recipients from previous rounds(July 2021October 2021April 2022, and November 2022) who are interested in continuation funding for their funded work should contact their assigned officer and not reapply through the online application below.
+We welcome new approaches to advance our outcome areas, as well as new ideas that may fall outside or cut across these outcome areas, but still contribute to this broader vision.
+Organizations currently receiving multi-year project grants or core support funding from the Foundation are ineligible to apply.
+Please contact your Community Impact Officer on your current grant if your are unsure about eligibility for an Access Grant.

 The Foundation has outlined criteria to assess and prioritize requests for Access Grants.
 Please review this before applying.
 If your request does not fit, please view our other grant opportunities or contact the Foundation to see what other opportunities may be available.
 You may direct general questions at any time to: applications@hfpg.org.
 Atención disponible (via email) en español también.